mattrglobal/sample-apps/interaction-hook-app/README.md

 npm install

 # 3. Create environment file from template
-cp .env-example .env.local
+cp env-template .env

 # 4. Configure MATTR VII interaction hook and get the secret

-# 5. Update .env.local with your values (including NGROK_AUTHTOKEN)
+# 5. Update .env with your values (including NGROK_AUTHTOKEN)

 # 6. Start the development server (automatically starts ngrok tunnel)
 npm run dev

-# 7. Copy the ngrok URL from the TUNNEL output and update APP_URL in .env.local
+# 7. Copy the ngrok URL from the TUNNEL output and update APP_URL in .env

 # 8. Update interaction hook URL in MATTR VII with the ngrok URL
 ```